-The present Treaty shall be ratified.
-The instruments of ratification shall be exchanged at Copenhagen as soon as possible.
+The instruments of ratification shall be exchanged at Oslo as soon as possible.

-The present Treaty shall come into force on the date of the exchange of ratifications, and shall remain valid for ten years from the date on which it comes into force.
-Unless it shall have been denounced six months before the expiry of this period, it shall be deemed to be renewed for a further period of ten years, and so on, for successive periods.
+The present Treaty shall come into force on the date of the exchange of ratifications and shall remain valid for ten years from the date on which it comes into force.
+Unless it shall have been denounced six months before the expiry of this period, it shall be deemed to be renewed for a further period of ten years, and so on for successive periods.